-Concussion care is all about having a well balanced team of health care professionals.
+Concussion care management is all about having a well balanced team of health care professionals.
+Effective evaluation and management require a multidisciplinary team that can include physical therapists, occupational therapists, speech therapists, physicians, neuropsychologist, neuro-ophthalmologist, athletic trainers, teachers, and nurses.
 As our knowledge of what a concussion truly is advances, so does our care for concussions.

 What is a Concussion?

 A type of traumatic brain injury—or TBI—caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
 This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.”

 Concussion is a brain injury that occurs when the brain is violently shaken.
 The injury can happen during rapid movement changes (such as whiplash) or when the head is directly hit.
 This shaking or hitting of the head causes unpredictable injury to any area of the brain, resulting in immediate or delayed changes in the brain’s chemistry and function.
 Less than 10% of concussions involve a loss of consciousness.
 Depending on which area of the brain suffers injury, many different temporary or permanent problems with brain function can occur.